tjpc3/DiscordBotTutorials/README.md

 ![](https://i.imgur.com/gJP2opk.png)

-So what did that do? `console` is a built-in object in javascript that allows for interacting with the console. `.log` tells the computer access the `log` property of `console`.  `log` is a function, which is a small container for code that can receive input, be run, and give output.
+So what did that do? `console` is a built-in object in javascript that allows for interacting with the console. `.log` tells the computer to access the `log` property of `console`.  `log` is a function, which is a small container for code that can receive input, be run, and give output.
 By putting`("Hello, World!")`, this tells the computer to run the function with the input `"Hello, World!"`.
 The `log` function of `console` prints out the text you give it onto the screen, so we see "Hello, World!" printed to our screen.
 Pretty cool right?

 Now that that's working, let's connect to discord and start setting up our bot.
 Let's erase what we have so far and replace it with this:
 ```javascript